braddmg/Metagenomics/README.md

 ## Metagenomic Coassembly

-filtered samples will be used to generate a coassembly/assembly of metagenomes.
+Filtered samples will be used to generate a coassembly/assembly of metagenomes.
 We can use Megahit for this purpose and here is an example of a coassembly with three different samples, using both forward and reverse files.
 ```bash
 megahit -1 S035_filtered.1.fq.gz,S036_filtered.1.fq.gz,S037_filtered.1.fq.gz -2  S035_filtered.2.fq.gz,S036_filtered.2.fq.gz,S037_filtered.2.fq.gz --k-list 33,55,77,99,127 -m 512000000000 -t 32 -o Megahit/S1